ms-daniel/CookingRecipeBarMabinogi/README.md

 #### Options:
 1. Is the bar you must choose the type of recipe.
 2. Is when you choose the recipe.
+3. This part is not complete, here you will select the game's resolution in the future.

 ---